archivesunleashed/Juxta-Collage/README.md

 Our example path to our main working directory looks like this:
 `/Users/fritz/Desktop/13709Juxta`

 Using your terminal window, navigate to the images directory.
 Then use the following command to download all the images from the text file to the images folder.
-This directory of images is what will be used to create the Juxta collage.
+This image directory will be used to create the Juxta collage.

 `wget --random-wait -i ../13709_image_urls.txt`